GSA/digitalgov.gov/content/posts/2013-12-20-the-nuance-between-customers-and-partners.md

 ---
+url: /2013/12/20/the-nuance-between-customers-and-partners/
 date: 2013-12-20 10:10:08 -0400
-title: 'The Nuance Between Customers and Partners'
+title: The Nuance Between Customers and Partners
-summary: 'Before you can create your customer experience (CX) strategy, you have to answer the key question\: Who are your customers?
+summary: 'Before you can create your customer experience (CX) strategy, you have to answer the key question: Who are your customers?
 Consider the concept that among the groups you interact with internally, you could be their customer, they could be your customer, or you could'
-authors: [martha-dorris]
+authors:
+  - martha-dorris
 categories:
   - Managing Digital
 tag:
   - Customer Experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/CX-is-250x166.jpg" alt="Hands holding a sign that says Customer Experience is." %}
-Before you can create your customer experience (CX) strategy, you have to answer the key question: Who are your customers?
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/CX-is-250x166.jpg" alt="Hands holding a sign that says Customer Experience is." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/CX-is.jpg)Before you can create your customer experience (CX) strategy, you have to answer the key question: Who are your customers?

 Consider the concept that among the groups you interact with internally, you could be their customer, they could be your customer, or you could be partners.